garicchi/garicchi/README.md

   - Python
   - Docker
   - Golang
-- Three year experiences of develop, operation and management in mobile online game
+- Three years experience of develop, operation and management in mobile online game

 ## MIND
 - To develop tools and work for other or future member